jsa4000/SAGA-Microservices-Zeebe/README.md

     paketobuildpacks/builder                            base                                                    1f124c766673   41 years ago    661MB
      ```

+    To scan for vulnerabilities docker has introduced an option for scanning the image, using **Snyk** provider by default.

+    ```bash
+    # Scan using the name of the image created priously
+    docker scan --severity high jsa4000/car-microservice:1.0.0-SNAPSHOT

+    Testing jsa4000/car-microservice:1.0.0-SNAPSHOT...

+    Package manager:   deb
+    Project name:      docker-image|jsa4000/car-microservice
+    Docker image:      jsa4000/car-microservice:1.0.0-SNAPSHOT
+    Platform:          linux/amd64

+    ✓ Tested 97 dependencies for known vulnerabilities, no vulnerable paths found.

+    For more free scans that keep your images secure, sign up to Snyk at https://dockr.ly/3ePqVcp

+    ```

 3. Deploy a local environment for development using docker-compose

     > This method use the docker compose v2 with docker compose integrated into Docker CLI.
 It shares the same docker network (`zeebe_network`)